Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 Annual cultural events like Victorian Christmas showcase its rich heritage and attract visitors from near and far.

-[Preserved History]: Nevada City maintains its 19th-century charm while offering contemporary attractions.
+[Gaslit Streets and Gold Rush Ghosts]: Nevada City maintains its 19th-century character while offering contemporary attractions.

 Founded in 1859, Georgetown grew rapidly during the Colorado Silver Boom.
 The town is nestled in the mountains, offering scenic views.